nrfconnect/sdk-nrf/doc/nrf/libraries/caf/sensor_manager.rst

         * :c:member:`sm_trigger.activation.thresh` - Sensor trigger activation threshold.
         * :c:member:`sm_trigger.activation.timeout_ms` - Time after which the sensor is put to sleep.

-   For example, the extended configuration file for the LIS2DH accelerometer could look like follows:
+   For example, the extended configuration file for the LIS2DH accelerometer could look like this:

    .. code-block:: c